abbyevewilliams/map-pipeline/README.md

 `conda create --prefix ./snakemake-env --file environment.yaml`

+Do the following prior to running:
-You should edit the file paths in `config/config.yaml` and add any appropriate profiles in `profiles/` before running snakemake.
+- edit file paths in `config/config.yaml`
+- add any appropriate profiles in `profiles/`

-To run snakemake on a slurm-based cluster, run the pipeline with:
+- edit the `run.sh` depending on your HPC environment

+To run snakemake, run:

 `sbatch run.sh`